-The Religious Beliefs of America's Founders: Reason, Revelation, Revolution (American Political Thought)
+The Religious Beliefs of America's Founders: Reason, Revelation, and Revolution (American Political Thought)

 Gregg L. Frazer